 Kevin J. McPeake BVMS PGDip(CABC) MRCVS

-Caroline graduated as a Veterinary Surgeon at The Royal (Dick) Veterinary School in 1981 and after working for several years in mixed practice, joined the Veterinary Hospital Group in 1992, where she is now one of the senior vets at the Practice.
+Caroline graduated as a Veterinary Surgeon at The Royal (Dick) Veterinary School in 1981 and after working for several years in mixed practice, joined the Veterinary Hospital Group in 1992, where she worked until retiring in July 2019.

-Clinically she treats a broad spectrum of small animal medical and surgical cases, but in addition treats small animal behaviour cases which are referred from within the practice but also from other veterinary practices in Devon and Cornwall.
+Clinically she treated a broad spectrum of small animal medical and surgical cases, but in addition treated small animal behaviour cases which were referred from within the practice but also from other veterinary practices in Devon and Cornwall.
 Caroline holds a postgraduate diploma in companion animal behaviour.
 She believes strongly that the veterinary team has an important part to play in prevention of behaviour problems, as well as identifying those problems which do arise and then ensuring that they receive the diagnosis and treatment they deserve.
+She is still actively involved with the BVBA committee and recently the BVA Young Vet Network.

 Mrs Caroline Bower BVMS MRCVS